Maurice Abravanel: Music career

 In 1922, during the depression of the Weimar Republic, Abravanel, then age 19, moved to Berlin.
 Despite the difficult economic situation, Berlin supported three opera houses, which staged performances every night of the year.
 Wilhelm Furtwängler, Bruno Walter, Richard Strauss and Otto Klemperer were all conducting opera in Berlin at that time.

 Abravanel became a student of the composer Kurt Weill (three years his senior), who had to accept up to 46 students to make ends meet.
 Abravanel later commented that Weill was "a lousy teacher", but became his close friend and enthusiastic supporter.
 After a year of study, Abravanel landed a job as an accompanist at the opera in Neustrelitz, just north of Berlin.
 At the time, this was a good career path towards becoming a conductor because the accompanist rehearsed and coached the singers and would sometimes be called on to substitute when the conductor was unable to conduct at short notice.

 In 1924, the theatre in Neustrelitz burned down, and the four conductors found work elsewhere.
 The members of the orchestra asked Abravanel if he would conduct performances at the castle.
 He conducted orchestra concerts twice a week at the castle with no rehearsal.
 He even received some pay.

 In 1925, Abravanel received a position as choral director in Zwickau, in Saxony.
 He spent two years there, conducting the operetta repertoire.
 Because of his success in Zwickau, he was given a position as regular conductor at a better theatre in Altenburg.

 After two years in Altenburg, Abravanel was appointed conductor at his first major opera house in Kassel.
 In 1931, the director of the Berlin State Opera saw him conduct a performance of Verdi's La forza del destino.
 He asked him to come to Berlin and conduct a performance at the Berlin State Opera.
 The orchestra was impressed and applauded Abravanel.
 This was important because at that time the orchestra decided whether a guest conductor would be asked to return.
 Abravanel became a regular guest conductor.

-Because of the rise of Adolf Hitler, prominent Jewish musicians were being forced to leave Germany.
-Feeling this danger, Abravanel chose to relocate to Paris along with Kurt Weill in 1933.
+Because of the rise of Adolf Hitler, Jewish musicians were being forced to leave Germany.
+Feeling this danger, Abravanel chose to relocate to Paris, as did Kurt Weill, in 1933.

 In Paris, he worked with Bruno Walter.
 Walter was a friend of and authority on the music of Gustav Mahler.
 Walter recommended Abravanel as a guest conductor at the Paris Opera, and he was able to cast, rehearse, and conduct Mozart's Don Giovanni there.
 He also had the opportunity to conduct the Orchestre Symphonique de Paris, the regular conductor of which was Pierre Monteux.
 He also met George Balanchine in Paris and conducted his ballets, as well as conducting the works of his old teacher and friend, Kurt Weill.
 Weill and Balanchine collaborated on a ballet, The Seven Deadly Sins, which had its premiere in Paris.
 Abravanel was the conductor.